Divorce Lawyer in Gilbert AZ

 • That the marriage is irretrievably broken

 • The court must consider any custody, child support and spousal maintenance issues that may be present in the case.

 If the court does not find that each of these requirements has been met, the court cannot take jurisdiction over the matter and the divorce cannot be granted.

-Call us today and schedule your complementary consultation with one of our Divorce Attorneys in Gilbert Arizona.
+Call us today and schedule your complimentary consultation with one of our Divorce Attorneys in Gilbert Arizona.

 4365 E Pecos Rd # 138, Gilbert, AZ 85295